The Singles Jukebox End-of-Year Best-Off 2009, Round 2: “House of Flying Daggers” vs. “The Girl and the Robot”

 John M. Cunningham: I admire the sense of hard-fought urgency in both of these tracks, but the breathless, expansive “The Girl and the Robot,” which puts Robyn’s tough vulnerability to good use, is the one that tugs at me (the swelling strings in the coda are just icing on the cake).

-“House of Flying Daggers” – 16 (Martin Skidmore, Iain Forrester, Alex Macpherson, Andrew Casillas, Al Shipley, Tom Ewing, David Cooper Moore, Anthony Miccio, Renato Pagnani, Alex Ostroff, Erika Villani, Jonathan Bradley, Rodney J Greene, Briony Edwards, Matt Cibula, Tal Rosenberg)
+“House of Flying Daggers” – 16 (Martin Skidmore, Iain Mew, Alex Macpherson, Andrew Casillas, Al Shipley, Tom Ewing, David Moore, Anthony Miccio, Renato Pagnani, Alex Ostroff, Erika Villani, Jonathan Bradley, Rodney J Greene, Briony Edwards, Matt Cibula, Tal Rosenberg)

 “The Girl and the Robot” – 13 (Chuck Eddy, Michaelangelo Matos, Ian Mathers, Frank Kogan, Martin Kavka, Cecily Nowell-Smith, Mallory O’Donnell, Anthony Easton, Jessica Popper, Pete Baran, Edward Okulicz, John Seroff, John M Cunningham)